New Hampshire State Senate

 Why this Race is Important

-New Hampshire is currently a trifecta state for the Republicans, which means they control the governorship, the state house and the state senate.
-In New Hampshire, the state controls redistricting, so even though the state went to Hillary Clinton in 2016, Republicans control majorities in both the state house and the state senate.
-By flipping three seats blue, Democrats can take control of the New Hampshire Senate.
-All 28 state senate seats are up for election in 2018.
+Until 2018, New Hampshire was a trifecta state for the Republicans—they controlled the governorship, the state house and the state senate.
+In New Hampshire, the state controls redistricting, so even though the state went to Hillary Clinton in 2016, Republicans controlled majorities in both the state house and the state senate.
+In 2018, Democrats took control of the New Hampshire Senate and broke the Republican trifecta.

 Sister District Policy Scorecard